Min2323/reddit-analysis-pipeline/README.md

 ## Project topic provided in this repo:
 - Analysis on GLP-1 Receptor Agnoist(eg. Wegovy, Zepbound, Mounjaro etc) related topics and its sentiments
+- .env file which contains users API might be required if users wants to use language models like GPT